NBA Rumors: ESPN’s Proposed Rockets-Raptors Blockbuster Would Involve James Harden And Pascal Siakam

-More than two years after they traded for Kawhi Leonard and won their first NBA championship title, Toronto Raptors president of basketball operations Masai Ujiri could be planning to make another big move, this time involving Houston Rockets shooting guard James Harden.
+More than two years after they traded for Kawhi Leonard and won their first NBA championship title, the Toronto Raptors and their president of basketball operations, Masai Ujiri, could be planning to make another big move — this time involving Houston Rockets shooting guard James Harden.
 Bringing Harden to Toronto would be more expensive than Leonard.
 In the potential deal involving “The Beard,” the Rockets have informed interested teams that they are seeking a package that includes an All-Star caliber player, young prospects, and multiple future first-round picks.

 Despite the Rockets’ high asking price, acquiring Harden is one of the moves that the Raptors could make to dramatically change their fate in the 2020-21 NBA season.
 Bobby Marks of ESPN recently suggested a blockbuster trade idea that would enable the Raptors to land “The Beard” before the 2021 trade deadline.
 In the proposed scenario, Harden would be heading to Toronto, while Pascal Siakam, Norman Powell, and unprotected first-round picks in 2023 and 2025 would be going to Houston.